outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 lvm2 | LVM

 1. This is a *busybox* based *initramfs* configuration.
 It is different from *systemd init* booting process, which is the next phase.
-2. Use *mkinitpico -H mod_name* to check hooks info.
+2. Use *mkinitpico -H hook_name* to check hooks info.
 Only add necessary hooks to keep a minimal *initramfs* image.
 3. Remove *consolefont* hook as it is unnecessary.
+4. Add **vfat** module, otherwise *initramfs* fails load the key file.

 Now we will re-create the *initramfs* to include the new hooks, though *pacstrap* above already created it upon installation of *linux* package (pulled in by the *base* group)